EliseJ/superabc/README.md

 * [sncosmo](http://sncosmo.readthedocs.io/en/v1.3.x/)
 * SNANA

-The code will be made public soon.
 Please email elise@fnal.gov if you have any questions.